fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 ```c++
 std::vector<std::vector<T>>& multiplies(std::vector<std::vector<T>>& matrix)
 ```
-Applies to matrix `matrix` a mask obtained by comparing each element of the `Transition` matrix with zero.
+Apply to matrix `matrix` a mask obtained by comparing each element of the `Transition` matrix with zero.
 Return a vector of vector (matrix) by reference.

 **Parameters**
 - `matrix` matrix to which apply the mask.